LekhaBollineni/projects/README.md

-# Tic Tac Toe
+#Fun projects from beginner to Advanced

-1. Created the logic in python before turning it into a webapp.
+1. Tic Tac Toe
-2. Used HTML, CSS, JavaScript for webapp implementation
+    - Web app with single and two player modes.
-3. Coded the single player with computer as opponent first
+    - Used HTML, CSS and Java Script
-4. Computer makes random valid moves
+    - Developed the basic logic in python first

-5. Added two player mode later
+2. Contact Form